 Thanks to all who have shared German Chocolate Cake recommendations.
-I’m putting together a list so we’ll have them in one place.
+I’m putting together a list of recipes so we’ll have them in one place.

-The German chocolate cake from earlier this week was fabulous, despite having to strain the scrambled egg from the icing.
+The recipe from earlier this week was fabulous, despite having to strain the scrambled egg from the icing.

-A few people have mentioned Trisha Yearwood’s German chocolate cake was their go-to recipe.
+A few people have mentioned Trisha Yearwood’s German Chocolate Cake as their go-to recipe.
 Looks good.

-Bobby Flay’s German chocolate cake with cajeta got some votes, though I’d have to make it without the goat milk.
+Bobby Flay’s cake with cajeta got some votes, though I’d have to make it without the goat milk.

 And finally, there’s a recipe Sue sent from an old set of Time Life books.
 I’ve pasted an adapted version below.
 It’s very close to the traditional version, but with less sugar, more chocolate and a bit of chocolate in the icing.

 If you have any great recipes for German Chocolate Cupcakes, let me know.
 Right now, I recommend these.
 Since posting this, I’ve made these cupcakes many times.

 - 6 oz German’s sweet chocolate, chopped coarsely chopped

 - 2 1/2 cups sifted cake flour (weight is after sifting) (250 grams

 - 1 teaspoon baking soda